This bread is what happens when you find oats on sale and you just can’t pass them up.

 Oats produce a nicely balanced bread

-I mentioned that oats are high in protein and fiber, but just how high and what does that mean for bread baking?
-Well, oat flour contains about 17% protein and 10% fiber.
+Oats are high in protein and fiber, but just how high and what does that mean for bread baking?
+Well, according to our flour guide, oat flour contains about 17% protein and 10% fiber.
 Compare that to brown rice flour that has 7.5% protein and 5% fiber and almond flour with 21% protein and 10.7% fiber.

 Both of these are key factors in how much water the flour will absorb during mixing.
 The oat flour with a higher protein and fiber count will absorb more water than the rice flour, but the almond flour will absorb more than the oat flour.
 Oat flour is an excellent choice for yeast breads as it it a nice balance.